mango63/bukkit-Docker/README.md

 NOT WINDOWS FREINDLY (to fix at some point)

-to be used with Open Source Lan:
+Based off Open Source Lan:

 https://github.com/OpenSourceLAN/gameservers-docker

+Credit to SirSquidness & Piorax for there massive support

+# Set-up / Dynmap

 To set up server run the following commands in console, wait till previous has completed before issuing next command:
-1. /buildplotworld
+1. /buildplotworld        // This generates the chuncks for plotworld
-2. /buildworld
+2. /buildworld            // This generates the chuncks for world
-3. /buildrender
+3. /buildrender           // This renders everything

 once rendered Dynmap is on <IP>:8123

+# Troubleshooting

-For players to start building get them to issue the command /start
+For players that have issues when logging in, To start building get them to issue the command /start

+# Customisation

-docker exec -it bukkit_1 bash then
+To edit a live container use, docker exec -it bukkit_X bash (where X is you server no.)

-change in each container once created due to custom file being overridden on first boot

-to change Logo background:
+To change Logo background:
- 1. go to bukkit\plugins\dynmap\web\css
+ 1. Go to bukkit\plugins\dynmap\web\css
  2. Edit line 327 change color to desired color
  3. Edit like 328 change border to desied setting